MemphisMeng/Blackjack/Design Doc.md

 We also provide accessors and modifiers.
 Just note that we will not modify the card's properties so there are no modifiers for *suit*, *rank* and *num*.

 The Card class is in charge of the comparison between the cards.
 That's why we provide two functions compareTo and sameCard.
-They are helpful
+They are helpful in some card games.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA3MjM4NTQ5LDMzOTgyODAzMCwtMzg4OD
+eyJoaXN0b3J5IjpbLTQzNDcxNjg0OSwzMzk4MjgwMzAsLTM4OD
-k2OTUxLC0yMDEwNDUyNDk2LC0xNTUyODQwMTUzLC05OTc1NjE3
+g5Njk1MSwtMjAxMDQ1MjQ5NiwtMTU1Mjg0MDE1MywtOTk3NTYx
-MjQsLTkxMTE1OTYzNywxMjk4Mjk1ODYyXX0=
+NzI0LC05MTExNTk2MzcsMTI5ODI5NTg2Ml19
 -->